All Collections

 Integrations

-ISN
+ISN Integration

 Here are all the reasons your ISN inspections might not be showing up in Spectora.

-Written by Michael Wagstaff
+Written by Support Team

 Updated over a week ago

-1. No footprint for the inspection
+No Footprint for the Inspection

-You can also confirm that a footprint exists in ISN->Inspections->My Footprints:
+You can also confirm that a footprint exists in ISN > Inspections > My Footprints:

 If you don't see a big green "YES" under the column "Footprint Exists?" then you'll have to create a footprint for the inspection.
-ISN also has settings to automatically create footprints for each inspection.
-For help with this, contact ISN support.

-2. Inspection Types are not set to import
+Inspection Types are Not Set to Import

 ISN's system has a number of "inspection types" that you set up in your Company Settings area: